harrisoncramer/learning-protobuf/README.md

 ```

 This will output a generated go file into `model/book.pb.go`.
 Every time you re-run the compiler the generated code will be overwritten.

+GRPC will use this protocol: encode data into a byte stream using proto files and streaming it across the network, and then decoding it again with the same schema.